tom-sapletta-com/tom.sapletta.com/README.md

 ---

 This is example how to easy is possible creating PHP framework with make services with remote data.
+The principle of this project are less exceptions, the more rules.

+The main elements:

 - domains
   - http://tom.sapletta.com - with files from this project